 The revolution is unleashed, along with the token ‘ecosystems’ revolution.
-It’s never been so easy to invest in art (or a portion of it), and, as a bit of an artist myself, I intend to cover developments and websites here at Ade’s Crypto Press.
+It’s never been so easy to invest in art (or a portion of it), and, as a bit of an artist myself, I hope to cover developments and websites now and again, here at Ade’s Crypto Press.

 There is also the word ‘cryptoart’ being used a lot, but it’s not always clear if this refers to art inspired by crypto/DLT or simply a collection of images that have been tokenised.
 Sometimes, it’s both.

-R.A.R.E art (and sounds): this links to a post about this (and project called ‘Po.et’)
+R.A.R.E art (and sounds): this links to a previous post about this.

 SuperRare (links to my collection)

-What if I was the first person to have explored and reported on the realm of digital tokenisation?
-Why can’t I tokenise my blog post?
-Well, I could.
-In fact, I could be using a WordPress plug–in from the Po.et project that timestamps and records all my posts onto a blockchain.
+I could even be using a WordPress plug–in from the Po.et project that timestamps and records all my posts onto a blockchain.
 So in a sense we’ll have tokenised blogs.

 Any questions, thoughts, ideas on any of this?
-See below for options.
-March 2019.
+Scroll down to comment.

 If you found this post helpful please leave a vote.